Shipbuilding in the American colonies: Demand

 The shipbuilding industry was extremely important, especially to the New England Colonies in Colonial Times.
 The first ships were built for fishing, but trade was also conducted by water, which eventually led to the real demand in shipbuilding.
-Shipyards rose up all along the coast of New England.
+Shipyards rose all along the coast of New England.
 The abundance of timber and lumber made shipbuilding cheap in the colonies.
-Many different types of work were related to the shipbuilding industry including carpenters, joiners, sail makers, barrel makers, painters, caulkers and blacksmiths.
+Many different types of work were related to the shipbuilding industry, including carpenters, joiners, sail makers, barrel makers, painters, caulkers, and blacksmiths.
 There were 125 colonial shipyards by the year 1750.

 Shipbuilding was a particularly successful and profitable industry in Massachusetts, with its miles of coastline featuring protected harbors and bays.
 Mass quantities of lumber and other raw materials were found in abundance.
-The early wooden vessels built for commercial fishing and foreign trade also gave rise to a variety of supporting industries in the area, including sail making, chancelleries, rope walks and marine railways.
-Due to the booming shipbuilding industry some colonies such as Maryland experienced deforestation and in turn a depleted stock of available timber.
+The early wooden vessels built for commercial fishing and foreign trade also gave rise to a variety of supporting industries in the area, including sail making, chancelleries, rope walks, and marine railways.
+Due to the booming shipbuilding industry, some colonies such as Maryland experienced deforestation and, in turn, a depleted stock of available timber.

 Beginning in roughly 1760, it became necessary for Maryland to import timber from other colonies.
 However, in New England the shipbuilding industry continued to boom.
-In fact, in New England the abundance of good timber enabled colonists to produce ships thirty percent cheaper than the English, making it the most profitable manufactured export during the colonial period.
+In fact, in New England, the abundance of good timber enabled colonists to produce ships thirty percent cheaper than the English, making it the most profitable manufactured export during the colonial period.

 Even with the forests closest to New York and Boston depleted, the country still had vast timber reserves, making the cost of construction much lower."
 An American vessel made of more expensive live oak and cedar would cost thirty-six dollars to thirty-eight dollars per ton, while a similar vessel made of oak in England, France, or Holland would cost fifty-five dollars to sixty dollars per ton.

 Key drivers

 One of the main drivers of demand Naval architecture changed gradually in the eighteenth century.
-Of five classes of seventeenth-century vessels, only ship continued to be built after the early 1700s.
+Of five classes of seventeenth-century vessels, only the ship continued to be built after the early 1700s.
 The others were replaced by four new types: sloop, schooner, brigantine, and snow.
 Given the constant emigration of shipwrights from England and the limited advances in technology, it is not surprising that eighteenth-century Americans were usually familiar with trends abroad.
-Sloop and schooner were more manageable and could operate with fewer men.
+Sloops and schooners were more manageable and could operate with fewer men.
 Smaller sails meant lighter masts and rigging, which in turn reduced expenses for the owners.